 - A cooking pot & cutlery, plates and a mug

-- Food – weight isn’t an issue with kayak camping, so you can easily bring things like fresh pasta, microwave rice that takes very little water to cook, etc. Laura is particularly fond of the “Look what we found” brand of packet meals – you can find them in most supermarkets.
-Tea bags, hot chocolate, or the bottle of wine that’s the only thing you can sensibly fit in the nose of your boat!
-Don’t forget the chocolate and cake either!
+- Food – weight is less of an issue with kayak camping, so you can easily bring things like fresh pasta, microwave rice that takes very little water to cook, etc. Tea bags, hot chocolate, or the bottle of wine that’s the only thing you can sensibly fit in the nose of your boat!
+Don’t forget the chocolate and cake!

 - Water – depending on where we make camp there might not be an option to refill water bottles, so make sure you have enough drinking water for at least 2 days’ paddling plus anything you might need for cooking, hot drinks etc. I usually allow around 4 litres per day

 - Spare dry clothes and a lightweight towel